 In July 2023, the Company's board of directors and stockholders adopted the 2023 Equity Incentive Plan (the "2023 Plan" and together with the 2018 and 2016 Plans the "Plans") which became effective upon the date of the IPO.
-Under the 2023 Plan, the Company may grant stock options, stock appreciation rights, restricted stock, restricted stock units, performance stock awards, performance cash awards and other forms of stock awards to employees, directors and consultants.
-The maximum term of options granted under the 2023 Plan is ten years and, in general, the options granted under the 2023 Plan vest over a four-year period from the vesting commencement date.
+Under the 2023 Plan, the Company may grant stock options, stock appreciation rights, restricted stock, RSUs, performance stock awards, performance cash awards and other forms of stock awards to employees, directors and consultants.
+The maximum term of the stock option grants under the 2023 Plan is ten years and, in general, the awards granted under the 2023 Plan vest over a four-year period from the vesting commencement date.
 The 2023 Plan does not permit early exercises.
-The number of shares available for future issuance under the 2023 Plan is the sum of (1) 1,889,435 new shares, plus (2) 712,503 remaining shares of common stock reserved under the 2018 Plan that became available for issuance upon the effectiveness of the 2023 Plan, and (3) up to 120,949 Returning Shares (as defined in the 2023 Plan), as such shares become available from time to time.
+The number of shares initially reserved for future issuance under the 2023 Plan was the sum of (1) 1,889,435 new shares, plus (2) 712,503 remaining shares of common stock reserved under the 2018 Plan that became available for issuance upon the effectiveness of the 2023 Plan, and (3) up to 120,949 Returning Shares (as defined in the 2023 Plan), as such shares become available from time to time.
 The number of shares of common stock reserved for issuance under the 2023 Plan will automatically increase on January 1 of each year, for a period of ten years, from January 1, 2024 continuing through January 1, 2033, by 5% of the total number of shares of common stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares as may be determined by the Company's board of directors.
-Following the effectiveness of the 2023 Plan, no further grants may be made under the 2018 Plan; however, any outstanding equity awards granted under the 2018 Plan will continue to be governed by the terms of the Plan.
+As of January 1, 2024, an additional 1,154,966 were available for future issuance under the 2023 Plan.